 How Is Sickle Cell Disease Treated?

-called bone marrow transplant) is the only known cure for sickle
+bone marrow transplant) is the only known cure for sickle cell disease.

-cell disease.
-Transplants are complex and risky procedures, and for now are an option
+Transplants are complex and risky procedures, and for now are an option only for some

 Scientists are studying gene therapy as a treatment for sickle cell anemia.
 One